matthewleong0/Optimization-Programming/Dynamic Programming/README.md

 In the network pictured below, find the shortest path from node 1 to node 10 and the shortest path from node 2 to node 10.
 ![Dynamic Problem 1](dyn_pro_1.png)

-## Problem 2: Optimizing Utility of cake eating
+## Problem 2: Optimizing Utility of Cake Eating
 Martin has 5 cakes and he can eat them within 3 days.
 Martin likes whole cake, so each day he eats an integer number of cakes or nothing.
 His happiness from eating i cakes on day t is 0.7(t-1)√𝑖.
 For example, if he eats 2 cakes on day 2, he will gain a utility of 0.71  √2.
 Martin wants to maximize his total happiness, which is the sum of happiness from day 1 to day 3.
 How many cakes does Martin eat on the first day?

 ## Problem 3: Formulating Optimization of Oil Drilling